apezoo/rust-otp/README.md

 ## 📜 License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the `MIT license`.
 See the [LICENSE](LICENSE.md) file for more details.

 ## 🏁 Getting Started